close

 Generative AI is also changing the game regarding video and audio content creation.

 Tools like Synthesia give you access to hundreds of stock characters that come to life, speaking your exact copy.
+You can also generate video using various AI video generators and see which one suits you best.
 You can even create deep fakes of yourself or your peers using a composite approach with tools like D-ID and ElevenLabs.

 Ross did just this a few months back.
 It’s eerie and clearly not him, but we might not be far off from a time when AI Ross is a lot more convincing.